 Relevant Personal and Work Experience

-Such companies include:
+Such positions include:

 - Research Analyst at the State of Utah Department of Health in Salt Lake City, UT